What to wear?

 - Camera & charger, memory cards

-- Travel adapter - 2 pin US
+- Travel adapter (if applicable) - 2 pin US

 Please ensure that you visit your doctor to enquire about any vaccination requirements you may need for your visit to Costa Rica.
 It may be worthwhile taking a copy of your itinerary with you to show the exact areas you will be travelling to.